haritha-1234/haritha-1234/README.md

 ## 🛒 E-Commerce Customer Intelligence with Databricks & GenAI

-An end-to-end e-commerce analytics and machine learning project using PySpark and Databricks to analyze customer behavior, predict purchase intent, track experiments with MLflow, and explore LLM-powered business insights.
+An end-to-end e-commerce analytics and machine learning project using PySpark and Databricks to analyze customer behavior, predict purchase intent and track experiments with MLflow

 ### 🔹 Key Highlights